Analytic Functions

 These are the Cauchy-Riemann conditions (or equations).
 They are necessary conditions for a function f(z) to be analytic.

-If the first-order partial derivatives of u and v are continuous and satisfy the Cauchy-Riemann conditions at a point, then this is also a sufficient condition for f(z) to be differentiable (and thus analytic) at that point.
+If the first-order partial derivatives of u and v are continuous and satisfy the Cauchy-Riemann conditions at a point, then this is also a sufficient condition for f(z) to be differentiable (and therefore analytic) at that point.

 For example, considering again f(z) = z^2: